 keyword to check the ssl_fc

 fetch method, which returns true unless the connection used SSL/TLS.
-If it wasn’t used, the request is redirected to the https scheme.
+If it wasn’t used, the request is redirected to the HTTPS scheme.
 Now, all traffic will end up using HTTPS.

 This paves the way to adding an HSTS header, which tells a person’s browser to use HTTPS from the start the next time they visit your site.
 You can add an HSTS header by following the steps described in our blog post, HAProxy and HTTP Strict Transport Security (HSTS) Header in HTTP Redirects.